 For a more general discussion of IRS audits of cash-based businesses, see our article on IRS Audits in 2020.

-Founded by Gary Massey, CPA, Massey and Company is a boutique CPA firm is located in Atlanta, GA serving the needs of small businesses and their owners.
+Founded by Gary Massey, CPA, Massey and Company is a boutique CPA firm is located in Atlanta, Georgia serving the needs of small businesses and individuals.
 Our services include tax preparation, taxpayer representation and IRS audits.
+We also provide small business accounting services.